kyma-project/telemetry-manager/docs/contributor/telemetry-load-test/README.md

 ### Assumptions

-The tests are executed for 20 minutes for each test case to have a stabilized output and reliable KPIs.
+The tests are executed for 20 minutes, so that each test case has a stabilized output and reliable KPIs.
 Generated traces contain at least 2 spans, and each span has 40 attributes to simulate an average trace span size.

 The following test cases are identified: